okassa/TL30/chapters/chapter-0.md

 - Enable port forwarding by clicking on Add Rule button then 4503 : localhost:4503

 Go to the next chapter : [Progressive Web Application in a nutshell](chapter-1.md)

+### Hands on activities

+- As you know AEM uses a cookie based authentica